Podcasting: a day in the life of a podcast producer

 Podcasts are on the rise.
 83% of Australians are aware of podcasting, with podcast consumers listening to an average of 6 podcasts a week.

 ‘There are audio-specific skills that podcasters understand really well, and I think as the industry grows there’ll be more and more exciting jobs coming up,’ Montague said.
-‘If you were an independent podcaster you could potentially go out and get a job in audio and get paid to do that and then have your independent podcast as your side-hustle.’
+‘If you are an independent podcaster you could potentially go out and get a job in audio and get paid to do that and then have your independent podcast as your side-hustle.’

 And this is exactly what Jessica Hamilton has done.